hernanmd/BioSmalltalk/repository/BioPopulation.package/BioSpecies.class/README.md

 Acts as a global repository of organisms.
+Holds a Collection of population repositories  (instances of BioPopRepository).
+Can be used wiith BioSpeciesList to to grab names and build its Collection of population repositories.

+You can add, remove or query repositories.
+Populated repositories are those which contains BioPopRepository which are actually populated.

 BioSpecies release.
 BioSpecies initialize.